NipunAgarwal16/BigTransfer-BiT-based-Image-Classification-Model/README.md

 ## Out of context dataset

-In Appendix G of our paper, we investigate whether BiT improves out-of-context robustness.
+In Appendix G of the paper, we investigate whether BiT improves out-of-context robustness.
 To do this, we created a dataset comprising foreground objects corresponding to 21 ILSVRC-2012 classes pasted onto 41 miscellaneous backgrounds.

 To download the dataset, run